-The 2023 forum will welcome practitioners from the university, research, and economic development communities to explore
+Forum events welcome practitioners from the university, research, and economic development communities to explore topics such as:

-The forum also offers the opportunity to build a community of practice and explore the possibility of establishing a professional organization to provide leadership and develop ongoing events.
+The forum community of practice also offers the opportunity to explore the possibility of establishing a professional organization to provide leadership and develop ongoing events.

 EFS systems take many forms, including but not limited to:

-Researchers, practitioners, faculty, librarians, administrators, platform providers, and other stakeholders in the following areas are invited:
+Researchers, practitioners, faculty, librarians, administrators, platform providers, and other stakeholders in the following areas are part of our community:

 Expert finder systems